 Introduction to Wildlife Volunteering

 Wildlife volunteering is an amazing way to travel to exotic locations while conserving endangered species worldwide.
 You have probably been thinking about working with animals for a long time, and have a particular interest in becoming a volunteer in wildlife conservation.
-There are many endangered species worldwide like the black rhinoceros, the African lion, or the majestic elephant.
+Despite strict hunting laws, illegal poaching and trading continue to be problematic.
+The IUCN publishes its well known “Red List of Threatened Species”, which includes the black rhinoceros, the African lion, or the majestic elephant for example.
 But, luckily, it is never too late to take action!
-There are a lot of projects around the world, that are concerned with wildlife conservation, that work restlessly to avoid animal poaching and destruction of their habitats.
+There are a lot of projects around the world, that are concerned with wildlife conservation, to ensure the survival of populations by actvely protecting individuals and their ecosystem.

 - Gain awareness: It is a hard scenario to imagine that one of nature’s most spectacular wildlife will no longer exist.
 Imagine a world without tigers or lions?
 By becoming a volunteer in wildlife conservation, you’ll gain tools that’ll help you to better understand this problematic.
 You will learn how to prevent this from happening, and tell others what they can do to protect wildlife.

-- Protect the environment: During the active participation in conservation efforts, you will be directly involved in preventing habitat deterioration for endangered species.
+- Protect the environment: Habitual loss is one of the main reasons for animal extinction.
+During the active participation in conservation efforts, you will be directly involved in preventing habitat deterioration for endangered species.

-The African elephant is currently the largest animal walking on earth!
+The African Elephant is currently the largest animal walking on earth!
 There are two subspecies of this great animal: the Savannah Elephant and the Forest Elephant.
-And they are currently in a vulnerable situation, because hunters kill them for the ivory obtained from their tusks.
+And they are currently in a vulnerable situation, because poachers kill them for their ivory their tusks to sell them.

 Many elephant populations are currently endangered; even though trade of its parts is illegal.
-Conservation programs that specialize in the protection of this big animal, work relentlessly to keep poachers away from these animals.
+Conservation programs and special task forces that specialize in the protection of the grey giant, work relentlessly to keep poachers away from these animals.
 Around 100 elephants are killed by poachers every day.
 This makes conservation efforts not only highly important, but necessary.

 Black Rhinoceros Conservation

 The actual population of black rhinos is highly endangered, because they have been hunted for years for their horns.
-Rhino poaching has reached levels never seen before, which is the reason why programs concerned with their protection are highly important.
-Their horns are highly demanded, mostly, in Asian markets, because they are said to have medicinal properties and cure all types of illnesses.
+Rhino poaching has reached levels never seen before, which is the reason why programs concerned with their protection are extremely important.
+Their horns are highly demanded, mostly, in Chinese markets, because they are said to have medicinal properties and cure all types of illnesses.
+Sadly the western black rhino and the northern white rhino have become extinct in Africa recently.
 But, by becoming a volunteer in wildlife conservation, you can help raise awareness about these and other issues and get actively and directly involved in their protection and conservation.

 My whole experience was more than I would have ever imagined […] I encourage everyone to go and experience it for yourself – Ruth (25), volunteer from Australia